AnarchyLinux/installer/CONTRIBUTING.md

 * Use double square brackets ("[[ condition ]]") for conditionals
 * Use 4 spaces for indentation instead of tabs
 * Use "#!/usr/bin/env bash" as a shebang
+* Write good comments where needed
+* Use different error codes when exiting (0 for proper exit, 1-* for error exits)

 If you need help remembering commands or want to check out some tips visit [devhints.io](https://devhints.io/bash) to do so.